JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 Further support for this trend comes from academic research.
 See [FMG Discussion Paper 885, page 50](https://www.fmg.ac.uk/sites/default/files/2023-08/DP885.pdf), which documents that allocations to private equity and alternatives increase substantially with wealth.

-This suggests two important takeaways:
+These preferences may reflect not only higher return expectations, but also **notable tax advantages** — including:
+- Deferred capital gains (via carried interest or long holding periods)
+- Pass-through deductions (common in private real estate and certain partnerships)
+- Potential for step-up in basis on inherited private assets

+> 💡 **Bottom Line:** Ultra-wealthy investors may achieve **higher after-tax, risk-adjusted returns** thanks to both access and tax-efficient structures.

+This suggests:
-- **Institutional and UHNW portfolios may be better aligned with long-term return optimization.**
+- **Institutional and UHNW portfolios may be better aligned with long-term wealth creation**
-- **Return assumptions for higher-net-worth tiers in Section 1 may actually be understated**, as alternative investments tend to carry higher expected returns than public equities and bonds — albeit with more complexity and illiquidity.
+- **Return assumptions for higher-net-worth tiers in Section 1 may be understated** due to compounding benefits from alternatives and tax optimization

 ---